jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
+- v1.22
+    - [ ] See if doodads are causing save failure do to not serializing correctly
+    - Figure out how to package wspie/client so it works with multiple tsconfigs like other npm packages do
     - [ ] Rejoining doesn't resend password
         - ManMan
     - [ ] Genthru — Today at 4:47 PM
     I ran into a bug while hotseating with 3 people.
 When one of us would die, one of the other two wouldn't generate mana for either the rest of the floor or a few turns.
 Not sure what caused this since it didn't happen everytime just randomly
     - i18n Korean translations missing for a bunch of cards, summon cards and urns
     - [ ] Summon card stats don't change based on difficulty
+    - [ ] Perf improvements
+---
 - [ ] try bun server
     - fix 'pong' fn